Home » Garden » Top 5 Spring Garden Supplies You Need to Get Now

 3. Garden Gloves

-Not everyone wears garden gloves, but I prefer to use them when I garden because it keeps my hands clean and protects me from blisters, cuts, scratches and potential poison ivy oils.
+Not everyone wears garden gloves, but I prefer to use them when I garden because they keep my hands clean and protect me from blisters, cuts, scratches, and potential poison ivy oils.
+They’re one of my most used spring gardening supplies.
+And I’m not shy about purchasing a few different ones for different gardening needs.

-In New Jersey, we plant annuals and containers around mid-May and one granule application at the time of planting feeds plants until August.
+In New Jersey, we plant annuals and containers around mid-May and one granule application of Osmocote at the time of planting feeds plants until August.

 For me, it is so much easier to add the granules at planting as opposed to feeding them weekly when I water.